 There were arrangements in place for managing medicines, including emergency medicines and vaccines, in the practice (including obtaining, prescribing, recording, handling, storing, security and disposal).
-However, we saw that staff were not always resetting the vaccine fridge thermometer after recording the maximum, minimum and actual temperatures.

 The practice had a protocol in place for handling repeat prescriptions and a summary flowchart was displayed in the reception area for staff.
 However, this did not mention the review of high risk medicines.
 We looked at some records of high risk medicines and found that patients were reviewed appropriately and had appropriate blood tests where required.
 The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines.
 Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
 Patient Group Directions (PGDs) had been adopted by the practice to allow nurses to administer medicines in line with legislation.
-Health Care Assistants were trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber.
+Health Care Assistants (HCAs) were trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber.